The Sankei Shimbun

-The Sankei Shimbun (産経新聞), name short for lit.
+The Sankei Shimbun (産経新聞, Sankei Shinbun), name short for lit.
 'Industrial and Economic News' (産業経済新聞, Sangyō Keizai Shinbun), is a daily national newspaper in Japan published by the Sankei Shimbun Co., Ltd, ranking amongst the top five most circulated newspapers in Japan.
-Together with its English-language paper Japan Forward, the Sankei Shimbun has been described as having a conservative, nationalist, right-wing to far-right political stance.
-It has previously published materials downplaying or denying Japanese war crimes.
+Together with its English-language paper Japan Forward, the Sankei Shimbun has been described as having a conservative, nationalist, far-right political stance.
+It has repeatedly published materials downplaying, whitewashing, or outright denying Japanese war crimes.

 Corporate profile

 The Sankei Shimbun is part of the Fujisankei Communications Group and is 40% owned by Fuji Media Holdings.
 The company is also the owner of Osaka Broadcasting Corporation (OBC, Radio Osaka).